vyperlang/vyper-lsp/README.md

 ## Requirements

-Vyper LSP requires a minimum vyper version of 0.3.7.
+Vyper LSP requires a minimum vyper version of 0.4.0.
 For full support, it is also required that the Vyper version installed in your virtual environment is capable of compiling your contract.

-For example, a vyper contract with `#pragma version 0.3.8` cannot be compiled with `0.3.10`, so you must install `vyper==0.3.8` if you want full support while working with this contract.

-A contract with `#pragma version >=0.3.8` will work fine with any installed vyper version greater than the requirement, so you can get full support while editing this contract if you have the latest vyper version installed.

 ## Install Vyper-LSP